ei-upb/ETthesis/README.md

   * `auto`: Use 1.5x spacing for all user-provided text, but single spacing for the table of contents, lists of figures etc. and bibliography. [default]
   * `mainmatter`: Use 1.5x spacing only for the mainmatter, i.e. keep preface and abstracts in single spacing.
   * `never`: Typeset the entire document with single spacing.
-* **accepted**: Toggle accepted variant for doctoral theses.
+* **docstate**: Select document state / variant for doctoral theses.
-  * `no`: Typeset the to-be-submitted variant ("Prüfexemplar") with the appropriate title page and a backmatter containing the CV, list of all own publications and keywords. [default]
+  * `submission`: Typeset the to-be-submitted variant ("Prüfexemplar") with the appropriate title page and a backmatter containing the CV, list of all own publications and keywords. [default]
-  * `yes`: Typeset the accepted variant, for publishing ("Belegexemplar).
+  * `accepted`: Typeset the accepted variant, for publishing ("Belegexemplar").
+  * `preliminary`: Typeset a document with possible causes for author anxiety omitted.
 * **singlecitelabel**: Toggle cite label format for multi-author sources.
   * `false`: Use up to three author's initials in label.
 For Mustermann and Doe, set [MD18]. [default]
   * `true`: Always use only the first author's name in label.
 For Mustermann and Doe, set [Mus18].